When it comes to raw natural beauty – it’s tough to beat Iceland

 - Family-room options

 There aren’t many hostels in the world where you walk in and instantly feel like you’re at home – Laekur Hostel is one of those!
-Thanks to the charming nordic style, really cool common areas and some of the kindest staff you’ll ever meet, staying here is a solo travellers dream come true!
+Thanks to the charming nordic style, really cool common areas and some of the kindest staff you’ll ever meet, staying here is a dream come true for solo travellers in Iceland.

 Each bed, no matter if dorm or private room, is equipped with a small reading lamp and an international plug socket to keep your electronics charged!
 The beds themselves are pretty simple, yet stylish and very comfortable according to previous guests.
 If you happen to bring your family or friends on the next trip, you can even opt for the family room options.